fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 Inoperable (private key):
 : The private part of a DNSKEY appearing in the chain of trust of the zone that can no longer be used for signing.
-Reasons include hardware failure, natural disaster, operator error, or malicious action.
+Causes include hardware failure, natural disaster, operator error, or malicious action.
 A compromised key is not an inoperable private key since it can still be used for signing.